skip to content

 Be proactive – not all organisations have large HR departments to advertise vacancies, so look for the people or teams which match your interests and skills.
 If you think you are a credible candidate and have the background they typically look for, a speculative application might work.

 Public sector graduate schemes can provide a good foundation for policy work.
 See our blog to read about Nathan's experience at Unlocked and how that led to a strategic role in the Department for Education.
+We have a directory of public sector graduate schemes which could give you other options to explore

 What to do next